 - the evidence (for example: “Tell me more about your responsibilities on this job.”)

 They will write up their assessment against the criteria on the CAC, and complete an overall statement.

 Your application will be checked and logged – IRSE will let the assessing agency know if there are any problems like missing documents.
 One of IRSE’s authorisers will review the application and make a decision on whether to award the licence.
-If your application is successful and you have indicated to us you would like a physical licence card, your card will be sent to you via your assessing agency.
-This whole process usually takes 14 working days from the application being received by IRSE, so please be patient.
+If your application is successful your card will be sent to you via your assessing agency.
+This whole process can take up to 15 working days from the application being received by the IRSE, so please be patient.
 If you have any concerns about the length of time your licence is being processed, please contact your assessing agent first.